-Ocula Member Galleries are selected by a committee of respected gallerists to present only the best contemporary art on Ocula.
+Ocula Member Galleries are selected by a committee of respected gallerists to present only the best of contemporary art on Ocula.
+Ocula is proud to include many of L.A.'s leading galleries as Ocula Members.

 Founded in 1992, Hauser & Wirth represents well-established names including Lorna Simpson, Jenny Holzer, and Rashid Johnson, in addition to the estates of Louise Bourgeois, Eva Hesse, and the Henry Moore Family Collection.
-The gallery opens its second Los Angeles gallery on Santa Monica Boulevard in February 2023, galvanising its L.A. presence alongside its Downtown Arts District location.
+The gallery opened its Santa Monica Boulevard location in February 2023.

-Sean Kelly Gallery's significant new Hollywood space, which opened in September 2022, is a necessary stop for serious collectors.
+Sean Kelly Gallery's Hollywood space is a needed stop for serious collectors.
 Since 1991, Sean Kelly, a former museum curator, has supported established and mid-career talents such as Marina Abramović, Dawoud Bey, Joseph Kosuth, and Awol Erizku.

 Karma promises a breath of fresh air further west.
 Founded in 2011 by Brendan Dugan, the gallery started with project-based exhibitions at a small West Village storefront in New York, and now represents a blend of young and established talent across four locations in New York and L.A.

-Simchowitz was inaugurated in 2021 by collector and renowned art collector and curator Stefan Simchowitz, with the intent to disrupt the gallery model by erasing waitlists and offering studios and workspaces to emerging artists.
-Set on Beverly Boulevard, the gallery represents Julian Pace, Elizabeth Ibarra, and Shaina McCoy, among others.
+Simchowitz was inaugurated in 2021 by renowned art collector and curator Stefan Simchowitz, with the intent to disrupt the gallery model by erasing waitlists and offering studios and workspaces to emerging artists.
+Set on East Washington Boulevard, the gallery represents Julian Pace, Elizabeth Ibarra, and Shaina McCoy, among others.

 Sprüth Magers has become a legacy establishment in Europe since its 1998 inception by Monika Sprüth and Philomene Magers.
 Showcasing artists with presiding cultural significance, the gallery represents cult figures in modern and contemporary art such as Andreas Gursky, Kara Walker, and Nancy Holt.